infinyon/fluvio/README.md

   <br>
 </div>

-Fluvio is a high-performance distributed data streaming platform that's written in Rust, built to make it easy to run real-time applications.
+Fluvio is a lightweight high-performance distributed data streaming system written in Rust and Web Assembly.

 ## Quick Links